World Plants Logo

 General Description

 A woody evergreen from Central and South America from the Annonaceae family which has about 75 genus and 600 species.
-However only 4 genera produce fruit: Annona, Rolinia, Uvaria and Asimina.
-Annona has approximately 60 species been Annona muricate L the most economic important due to its fruit.
+Only 4 genera produce fruit: Annona, Rollinia, Uvaria and Asimina.
+Annona has approximately 60 species, with Annona muricata L having the most economic importance due to its fruit.

 Cultivation

-For a good plant development, cultural techniques are essential.
-Weeding and cleaning off the planting site is a must in order to take off all the undesirable weeds, avoid pound area formation; those can create water spots underground.
+For good plant development, cultural techniques are essential.
+Weeding and cleaning off the planting site is a must.
+Avoid pound area formation, as it can create water spots underground.
 Mulching is also required, especially before the drought season.
-It avoids soil drought, invasive plants, avoids humidity loss, soil heating.
-Thus, avoiding further work.
-A characteristic of Graviola is to grow straight upwards; therefore, pruning is only necessary on the side branches up till it is 1 to 1,50 m.
+It resists soil drought, invasive plants, humidity loss, and soil heating.
+A characteristic of Graviola is to grow straight upwards; therefore, pruning is only necessary on the side branches up until it is 1 to 1.50 m.
 Thinning is sometimes necessary.
 Graviola is known to be drought resistant; however, when the drought season is too intense, it is convenient to abundantly water the plant, mainly on the flowering stage (every 10 days), from the first fruit stage until its cropped.
 Graviola trees are likely to need phosphorus and potassium fertilization due to its fruit production, its recommendation rate is 10:15:15.
 Fertilization should be applied early on the raining season and at the end of the same.

 Shape

-Annona muricata is rangy and straight, has a thin canopy, and with few small side branches.
-When mature, it can range from 4 to 6 m tall and sometimes can reach 9 m, its trunk varies from 15 to 30 cm in length.
+Annona muricata is rangy and straight, has a thin canopy with few small side branches.
+When mature, it can range from 4 to 6 m tall and sometimes can reach 9 m.
+Its trunk varies from 15 to 30 cm in length.

 Growth